-Every time you step outside for a run you knowingly accept the unknown – ever thought about that?
+Every time you step outside for a run you knowingly accept the running unknown – ever thought about that?

 How will my legs feel this morning?
 Did I refuel enough after yesterday?
 Will it be windy, sunny, hot, cold, rainy?
 Over time you’ve learned ways to manage the unknown so that you can still get your run in and go about your day.
 This resilience is a deeply profound capacity that goes largely unnoticed when you surround yourself with fellow runners who also suck it up and get out the door no matter the conditions.